-It hasn't been a long time since Valve has declared about their future Steam update called Steam Direct, which is without a doubt one of the most vital changes they’ve made so far, but it comes with a great cost which has made indie game developers to consider putting their game up on Steam.
+It hasn't been that long since we informed you about Valve's declaration about the upcoming Steam update with a new system called Steam Direct, which is undoubtedly one of the most vital changes they’ve made so far.
+However, it comes at a great cost which makes developers think twice before putting their game on Steam.